 Some Great Options

 The good news is there are many types of travel electric guitars on the market, so the odds are good you will find the product that meets your needs.

 The Ridgewing Foldable Full-Size Guitar

-The revolutionary Ridgewing is listed first because it may very well be the future of travel guitars, if not the future of all guitars, as Guitar Player has pointed out.
+The revolutionary Ridgewing is listed first because it may very well be the future of travel guitars, if not the future of all guitars.
 It is the first guitar to be completely modular and portable, meaning you can disassemble and reassemble it in under a minute, ready to play at pitch.
 You can take it apart and store it in a small briefcase.

 The following disassembly video of the Ridgewing is jaw-dropping to behold.

 Technically, it is a hybrid, which means it is an acoustic-electric, but it has a normal electric guitar plug-in that allows it to be played into any amplifier or effects processor.
 It costs about $800 new.

 For something really fun, you can watch Ridgewing's model that has a built-in LED light show that you can control using an app on your phone.